 The size of these pens is unique.
 They are not as thick as the regular markers out there but they are thicker than your regular skinny marker.

 That said, you will love the colors of these markers.
-I can say it is the best gold pen I have tried because the gold really shines through.
+I can say it is the most favorite gold pen I have tried because the gold really shines through.
 Once it dries up, it holds its pearly or metallic look.
 I also like the texture once it dries up.
 It doesn’t get chalky like many markers out there.

 These pens seem to have a safe formulation as well.
 I can’t detect any unwanted odor.
 I would recommend putting this on top of another marker ink to give it a nice shiny finish.